 Who am I?

-I am a Chartered Counselling Psychologist, Existential Psychotherapist and an experienced MBCT teacher.
+I am a Chartered Counselling Psychologist and an experienced MBCT teacher.
 I have a Professional Doctorate in Counselling Psychology and also hold a Research Doctorate (PhD) in Experimental Psychology from University College London.
-I work part-time for the University of Oxford as a Counsellor and as a Research Tutor as well as running a private psychotherapy practice.
+I have experience of working in a wide range of clinical settings including the NHS.
+I maintain a private clinical practice and also work for the University of Oxford as a counsellor, clinical supervisor and master’s tutor.

 What do I do?

-I feel proud and privileged to be part of an organisation whose vision is for a world without depression and the possibility of a more aware and compassionate life achieved through the wise offerings of mindfulness.
-This resonates with the reasons why I have chosen to work in the mental health arena for all my adult life to date.
-I also greatly value the commitment shown by everyone associated with the OMC and a team approach which offers the opportunity to ensure best practice and the contribution to an expanding and vital evidence base.
+The OMC’s vision for a world without depression and the possibility of a more aware and compassionate life, achieved through the wise offerings of mindfulness, resonates entirely with my life-long decision to work in the field of mental health.
+I feel privileged to be part of a team approach which offers the opportunity to ensure best practice and to contribute to an expanding and vital evidence base.